gr3m0c/gr3m0c.github.io/_posts/2021-07-17-breadcrumbs.md

 ## Sticky notes

 There is also a `todo.html` in her desktop.
-The todo list states she plans on moving her passwords from sticky notes into a password manger, which mean there should be currently more passwords in a sticky note on her desktop.
+The todo list states she plans on moving her passwords from sticky notes into a password manager, which means there should be currently more passwords in a sticky note on her desktop.

 ```
 juliette@BREADCRUMBS C:\Users\juliette\Desktop>type todo.html